k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/04_broadway_tutorials.md

 - What is the flow result?

 13. Close the Broadway Turorial flow and check the list of Broadway Flows under your **Project Tree**.
-- How may flows do you habbe now?
+- How may flows do you have now?

 14. Re-open the Broadway Tutorials flow and click the **Const** Actor of the **Hello Broadway** Stage.
 - Which value is set for the input parameter?